Datainsightful/Statistical_methods/README.md

-# Simple-Python-Chatbot
+# Simple-statistical-methods-for-statistical-applications

-Creating a simple Python chatbot using natural language processing and deep learning.
+Creating a simple Python program to process data by applying different statistical methods for prediction and deep learning.